Phoenix Medical Malpractice Lawyers

 Hospital malpractice is a form of medical malpractice.
 Itoccurs when a doctor, nurse or other hospital staff member causes harm by committing an act of negligence when caring for a patient.
 Our lawyers in the Phoenix and Tucson area have represented hundreds of hospital patients who did not receive proper or timely medical care during their hospitalization and were thereby hurt by medical or nursing negligence.

-Unfortunately, sometimes bad things happen to good people.
-When a patient has a bad result or is left with a greater disability than before the medical treatment, there is a possibility that medical malpractice was a cause of the bad result and disability.
+Unfortunately, bad things can happen to good people.
+When a patient experiences an injury or disability after receiving medical treatment in a hospital, there is a possibility they are a victim of hospital malpractice.
 There are no guarantees that a physician can make a person's medical condition better or cure it.
-However, to determine whether or not you have a medical malpractice case, you need to consult with a lawyer.
+However, to determine whether or not you have a hospital malpractice case, you need to consult with a lawyer.

-Our medical malpractice lawyers serving Phoenix, Tucson, and other Arizona areas are highly experienced in the prosecution of hospital malpractice.
-We will supervise a focused interview with you and other witnesses as to your medical care and treatment, answer questions you may have concerning general matters and then decide whether investigation into a claim of medical malpractice is warranted, which would then necessitate obtaining the patient's medical/hospital records.
+Our medical malpractice lawyers, who serve Phoenix, Tucson, and other Arizona areas, are highly experienced in the prosecution of hospital malpractice.
+We will conduct an interview with you and potential witnesses of your medical care and treatment, and then we will decide whether investigation into a claim of hospital malpractice is warranted.

 If you suspect you may be the victim of hospital malpractice, please contact our medical malpractice lawyers at the Phoenix office.
 We will discuss your hospital negligence case at no cost to you.

 - Breast cancer is the most common type of cancer in women in the U.S.

-- 1 out of 9 women in the U.S. will develop breast cancer in their lifetime.
+- One out of every nine women in the U.S. will develop breast cancer in their lifetime.

 - Breast cancer is the second leading cause of death for all women and the leading cause of death in women ages 40-55.

 - About 85% of women whose breast cancer is detected before it has spread to the axillary nodes will survive at least 5 years.